Aakriti94/Bash-Exercism/exercises/leap/README.md

 ## Solution 2:

+To make our solution more precise and concise.

 - In the first line we declare a variable ```input``` and initialize it with a value of 0. ```input=0```

 - We then define a regular expression to check if the input entered is number or not. ```re='^[0-9]+$'```